Pilpur/twitter-bot-fan/README.md

 * Python-twitter library version: 3.4.2

 ## Setup
-Create a '.env' file as follow and write your key from the Twitter API and the Twitter user information :
+Create a ".env" file as follow and write your key from the Twitter API and the Twitter user information :
 ```
 CONSUMER_KEY=consumer_key
 CONSUMER_SECRET=consumer_secret